Doors Always Open

 SHORT N’ SWEET

-Problem: Due to media and stereotypes, people have a somewhat negative perception of Waffle House
+Problem: Due to media and stereotypes, people have a negative perception of Waffle House

 Target Audience: Low-Income Communities in South East states.